xmtp/XIPs/XIPs/xip-20-reaction-content-type.md

 ## Abstract

 This XIP introduces the reaction content type for XMTP clients, enabling users to react to messages with emojis.
-It defines an action field (values: 'added', 'removed') for reaction management, and a schema field (values: 'unicode', 'shortcode-\*', 'custom') for categorizing emoji types.
+It defines an action field (values: 'added', 'removed') for reaction management, and a schema field (value: 'unicode') for categorizing emoji types.
 This standardization aims to enhance communication efficiency and engagement across XMTP clients.

 ## Motivation